Set Up Basic LWM2M System¶

 Now that your system is fully set up, it’s time to check that sensor data are being sent to the cloud, and do a FOTA update.

 Look in your IoT device console for a log line ending in something like this:

 zmp:sn:deadbeef is your device’s client ID, which it uses to register with the LWM2M server.
 Look for that ID in the clients list at https://mgmt.foundries.io/leshan/#/clients, and click on it to view available LWM2M objects on your device.

-This LWM2M server interface is provided by Foundries.io only for ease of use bringing up the system and prototyping.
-Availability etc. are not guaranteed.
+This LWM2M server interface is provided by Foundries.io only for ease of use bringing up the system, demonstration and prototyping.
+Availability and uptime are not guaranteed.

 Read and Write Objects¶

 When a device registers with the Leshan server, Leshan will automatically render known object types in its web interface.
 You can interact with these objects by clicking the Read, Write, etc. buttons which appear next to them.